philwild/infosecdocs/docs/4 - Configuration.md

 ###Accelerate data Models

+Once you've confirmed that you're getting the right data into the data models, it's time to accelerate them.

 Each of the InfoSec data models will need to be accelerated.
 Only accelerate the data models after you have confirmed that they are being correctly fed with the right event data as once accelerated, the data models cannot be edited without first disabling the acceleration.
 Perform the following procedure on all the InfoSec data models that are being fed data.